Five Diseases Your Pet’s Paws Reveal and Steps to HealingAnna Maria Greene October 18, 2021

-Sometimes, however, these same symptoms and behaviours – particularly if they are in tandem with others – can indicate a more serious underlying problem.
+Sometimes, however, these same symptoms and behaviors – particularly if they are in tandem with others – can indicate a more serious underlying problem.

 Here are a few known and lesser-known illnesses and their symptoms, which can be detected by observing your pet’s paws, among other signs.
 In some cases, references are provided for alternative approaches to treating the problem, if not preventing it from occurring in the first place.

-1. Pillow Foot: This layman’s term makes the problem sound positively cosy.
+1. PILLOW FOOT: This layman’s term makes the problem sound positively cozy.
 Otherwise known as Plasma Cell Podadermatitis, pillow foot has been linked to feline immunodeficiency virus (FIV).
 While standard vets are not certain of the root cause, a virus is believed to be the culprit.

 Symptoms of pillow foot include licking both paws, swelling of pads, and bleeding; upon diagnosis, periodontal disease is frequently uncovered as well.

 Alternative treatment: To avoid the side-effects of antibiotics and anti-inflammatory creams, include natural, antiviral, anti-inflammatory remedies; diet change; and supplements that strengthen the immune system to restore balance.
 To deal with the swelling, skin irritation, and wounds accompanying this condition, see the below treatment for lick granuloma.